jamescyzhang/cartoffelium/README.md

 Cartoffelium
 ====
-A MUD with fatasy theme.
+A MUD with fantasy theme.